edmore/realtime-rpc/README.md

  ```

  6. Once deployed.
 Navigate to Amazon Elastic Service > Task Definitions > realtime-rpc-client > select and "run task" > select cluster and "create" (this will invoke the task) > check client and server logs for result.

+ **Future Work**

+ Connecting directly to the server from the internet: https://aws.amazon.com/blogs/aws/new-application-load-balancer-support-for-end-to-end-http-2-and-grpc/